Johnny English: Production

-In March 2000, before the release of Maybe Baby, Atkinson signed up to star as a spoof 007, with the news becoming official.
+In March 2000, before the release of Maybe Baby, Atkinson signed up to star as a spoof 007.

 In July 2002, Johnny English principal photography commenced.
 The film shot for fourteen weeks, filming at Shepperton Studios, on location in London and St. Albans, and finally setting down in Monte Carlo for two days to complete filming the final scene.
 In September 2002, it was announced that Natalie Imbruglia would star alongside Atkinson.

 The character of Johnny English himself is based on a similar character called Richard Latham, who Atkinson played in a series of British television adverts for Barclaycard.
 The character of Bough (pronounced 'Boff') was retained from the adverts though another actor, Henry Naylor, played the part in the ads.
-Some of the gags from the adverts made it into the film, including English incorrectly identifying a waiter, and inadvertently shooting himself with a tranquilliser ballpoint pen.
+Some of the gags from the adverts made it into the film, including English incorrectly identifying a waiter, and inadvertently shooting himself with a tranquilliser ballpoint pen, although he shot Pegasus' secretary with it in the movie.